 - Now, once you know what exactly you would like to remap, you can add the mappings to gyro.
 For example, if you want to use gyro aiming, you need to assign whether right stick to gyro (if you play with controller settings) or mouse to gyro (if you play with keyboard layout on a physical controller)

 In case some things are unclear, you can watch the how-to video about setting up the gyro:

 We hope that this article helped you set up gyro aiming and make it work the way you need.
 If you have any questions, don’t hesitate to ask us below this post in the comment section.
-Make sure to follow us on Facebook, Pinterest, and YouTube to keep your hand on the pulse.
-Also, join our Discord text chat for more fun :)
+Reach out to us wherever you feel comfortable: Discord text chat, on Facebook, or on reWASD Forum.
+Make sure to follow us on Pinterest, Reddit, and YouTube to keep your hand on the pulse.